creative-tutorials/creative-tutorials/README.md

 - designer/developer
 - building [@magic](https://magic-xyz.vercel.app/)
 - I'm passionate about the web
 - Oh!
-And did I forget to mention I'm on Twitter
+And did I forget to mention I know where you live